francescomascari/francescomascari.github.io/_pages/experience_other.md

 ---
+permalink: /experience/experience_other
 layout: archive
-title: " "
+title: "Other Activities
-permalink: /experience/experience_other
+excerpt: "Other Activities"
 author_profile: true
 redirect_from:
   - /resume/experience_other